javadhme/android-interview-questions/README.md

 - Multiple inheritances?
 Possible?
 How can we do that?
 - Object scopes?
 - Override private methods, possible?
+- why access to the non-static variable is not allowed from static method in Java?

+  because non-static variable are associated with a specific instance of an object while static is not associated with any instance.

 - What is a static variable in Java?
 - Java reference types?
 - What is Generic in Java?